keanteng/home/content/docs/2022-11-05-google-sheet-simple-web-scraping/index.md

 author: "Kean Teng Blog"
 tags: ["Google Sheets", "Web Scraping", "Website", "Xpath", "Market Cap"]
 weight: 5
+summary: "In this article, I will be showing the process of scraping some listed companies market capitalization in Malaysia data using Google Sheet.
+We will perform web scraping on the i3 Investor site.
+First of all, open a new google sheet and "
 ---

 In this article, I will be showing the process of scraping some listed companies market capitalization in Malaysia data using Google Sheet.
 We will perform web scraping on the **[i3 Investor site](https://klse.i3investor.com/web/index)**.